-Learning and development (L&D) is one of the main responsibilities of the Human Resources department.
-The guiding purpose of L&D is to provide employees with the skills and knowledge they need for professional growth in the workplace.
-Which, in the end, also improves their company’s overall performance.
+L&D stands for learning and development.
+As one of the main responsibilities of any organisation’s HR department, the purpose of great L&D is to provide employees with the skills and knowledge they need to grow in their roles while helping grow the company, as well.

 L&D comes in many shapes and sizes, including online courses, in-person training, and mentorships.
-In 2021, L&D professionals focused their training programs on three topics: upskilling and reskilling, leadership and management, and virtual onboarding.
+In 2021, L&D professionals focused their training programs on three central topics:

 L&D vs. HR: What’s The Difference?

 While HR oversees the general management of employees, L&D plays a more specific role in a company.

 |Human Resources||Learning & Development||Both|

 L&D professionals, on the other hand, solely focus on the professional growth and skill development of employees.
 They focus on training, filling learning gaps, evaluating employees, and creating learning solutions that help employees achieve their best work.